A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Snape considered him.
 "What were you thinking about, when it happened?"

 "It's something at least."
 Snape stowed his wand away.
 He was watching him with an unreadable expression.
 "You will practice each evening this week after finishing homework.
-Imagine dummies, like so."
+Imagine dummies in your mind, like so."

 Snape closed his eyes for only a second.
 Suddenly there were two bright red doll-like figures on the other side of the Room, the size of a grown person, complete with limbs but lacking facial features.

 Snape threw something orange.
-The figure absorbed the curse and appeared to come alive, throwing out a grey spell of its own.
+The figure absorbed the curse and appeared to come alive, throwing back a grey spell of its own straight from one of its hands.
 Snape flicked it to the side where it dissipated into the wall.

 "The figures move as well.
 They will get more sophisticated the higher the level of skill shown.
 That is assuming you do improve…"